Ryanair racism incident: Background

 At the time of the incident, David Mesher was seventy years old.
-A former railway worker, he was once employed by British Rail at the ticket office of London Waterloo railway station and later by London Midland Railway as a train announcer.
-He formerly lived in Barking, East London with his mother, but after her death had moved to Birmingham, where by 2018 he was living in a sheltered accommodation housing block in the Yardley Wood area of the city.
+A former railway worker, he was once employed by British Rail at the ticket office of London Waterloo station and later by London Midland Railway as a train announcer.
+He formerly lived in Barking, East London with his mother, but after her death, he had moved to Birmingham, where by 2018, he was living in a sheltered accommodation housing block in the Yardley Wood area of the city.

 One former colleague expressed surprise at Mesher's actions during the incident, noting that when "[Mesher] was in the ticket office at Waterloo station[…] [he] was always so polite.
 He would not be rude to anyone, otherwise he would not have been dealing with the public.
 It was a real shock to see him and the vile language that he used".
 While in Yardley Wood, he had had problems with various neighbours; reporters found one who called him "a racist pig and bully", while another said "no one really likes him.
 He keeps himself to himself and we don't know much about him".
 One resident living adjacent to him called him a "strange man" and noted that they "had problems" with him in the past.
 One related that Mesher had "no respect for other people", and that in one incident Mesher had been "driving me mad by playing music loudly and continuously on a loop.
 I banged on his door to ask him to turn it down and he wasn't even in.
 How inconsiderate is that?"

 At the time living in East London, Delsie Gayle was seventy-seven years old and was a retired care assistant; she had moved to Britain from Jamaica during the 1960s as part of the "Windrush generation".
 In late 2017, her husband—to whom she had been married for over fifty years—died.
 Her daughter observed that she was "feeling really down and depressed" and decided to take her on a holiday to Spain so that it might "raise her spirits".